Vieshoth/vieshoth.github.io/_posts/Python/2017-11-19-anaconda_basics.markdown

 ## CONDA

 'conda' is the command-line utility for anaconda.
+Use *conda --help* or *man conda* command to know more about this command.
+Here we will see some important commands to invoke our customized Python environment.

 'conda list' This command will list out all the available package in anaconda.
 ```